ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config.md

 The `Entrant` column has been explicitly configured with a `type` of dimension, although strictly speaking this is unnecessary, as a column will be designated as a dimension by default if `type` is not defined.

-The `description` field allows additional information to be associated with a column, and `definition_uri` allows you to point to a resource that further defines the column values.
+The `description` field allows additional information to be associated with a column, and `definition_uri` allows you to point to a human-readable resource that further defines the column values, such as a PDF document.

 A code list will be generated by csvcubed for the `Entrant` column, based on the `entrant_code_list_config.json` file provided.
 See the [code list configuration](code-list-config.md#defining-a-code-list-configuration-file) page for further instructions.
 Alternatively, code lists can be [defined in-line](code-list-config.md#defining-an-in-line-code-list) within the `qube-config.json` itself, or can point to a uri by setting `"code_list": "uri"`.